tamarin-prover/tamarin-prover/manual/src/006_protocol-specification-processes.md

 ===================

 In this section, we provide an informal description of the process calculus now integrated in tamarin.
-It is called SAPIC, which stands for "Stateful APlied PI-calculus".
+It is called SAPIC, which stands for "Stateful Applied PI-Calculus".
 The full details of this model can be found in [@KK-jcs16] and [@BaDrKr-2016-liveness].